ricardoraposo/gopherbank/README.md

 # Gopherbank

-Gopherbank is a simple bank application witt the backend written in Go and frontend in React.
+Gopherbank is a simple bank application with the backend written in Go and frontend in React.
 It is a learning project for me to learn Go and to learn how to write a web application in Go.

 Showcase video(in portuguese): https://www.linkedin.com/feed/update/urn:li:activity:7149169538620723200/